jgwill/jgtaihub/README.md

 - Enhanced understanding of market dynamics and trading concepts.
 - Improved profitability and risk management in trading operations.
 - Continuous learning and adaptation to evolving market conditions.
+- Agent generate the execution context and execute what is required to execute trade entry, exits, cancelation of signals.